richardhenyash/freefrom/TESTING.md

-To improve **Best Practices** and **Performance**, the [FreeFrom logo](/static/testing/logo.png) was re-sized to 94px x 100px and compressed using the [GIMP](https://www.gimp.org/) and [RIOT](https://riot-optimizer.com/) image manipulation and optimisation tools.
+To improve **Best Practices** and **Performance**, the [FreeFrom logo](/static/testing/logo.png) was re-sized to 94px x 100px and compressed using the [GIMP](https://www.gimp.org/) and [RIOT](https://riot-optimizer.com/) image manipulation and optimisation tools and the *defer* attribute was added to the script HTML tags, to defer loading of the **JavaScript** files.

 Final [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) scores were:
 * **Performance** 86%